 The group seamlessly transformed into a circle surrounding Lord Varath, Kaidus, and the wounded Darin.
 Many of the men had trained with Troyle, thus they knew him to be a capable person.
 No one questioned his sudden commands.

-Even before the formation had finished, korgas started streaming out of the forest as if they’ve been waiting for the signal to attack.
-Small brown wild dogs that are up to the knees of a grown man, with long snouts for digging up burrowing preys, and sharp claws that allow them to latch onto trees—for simple climbing.
+Even before the formation had finished, korgas started streaming out of the forest as if they’d been waiting for the signal to attack.
+Small brown wild dogs that were up to the knees of a grown man, with long snouts for digging up burrowing preys, and sharp claws that allow them to latch onto trees—for simple climbing.